parkisutama/geo-photo-toolkit/README.md

 Run the `gps-extract` command using the `--include-full-path` flag.
 This is the key to automating the process.
 It tells the tool to include a column with the full path to each image in the output file.

+> Change the .csv to .xlsx if you prefer an Excel file.

 ```bash
 python main.py gps-extract --input-dir "C:\Users\You\Documents\field_photos" --output-file "site_data.csv" --include-full-path
 ```